RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

 | **Count of CVEs above EPSS value (Graph range EPSS 0.01 to 1.0 Linear Scale Y-Axis)**   | ![](../assets/images/CountofCVEsaboveEPSSvalue01.png) |

-Here we're showing the counts of CVEs above EPSS values for the groups (because we want to pick an EPSS threshold above which we would fix the CVEs)
+Here we're showing the counts of CVEs above EPSS values for the groups (because we want to pick an EPSS threshold above which we would remediate the CVEs)